brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 Finally, as a new user to each, I found Preside considerably more approachable, easier to make it conform to my wishes, and just plain less "odd" compared to AltaMail.[^WeirdUI]

-[^WeirdUI]: It's one thing for an app's UI to be different, but quite another for it to be *so* off the beaten path as to be difficult to grok.
+[^WeirdUI]: It's one thing for an app's UI to be different, but quite another for it to be *so* off the beaten path as to be difficult to "get."
 I found AltaMail veering into this uncomfortable territory all too often, despite the many strong features it does have.

 It could be that, somewhere out there, somebody is secretly working on a truly MailMate-like iOS email app and, if so, there will be a small but extremely interested cadre of users ready to embrace it when it appears on the App Store.
 But, unless and until that occurs, Preside is the way to go.